thanpolas/toddmotto.github.io/_posts/2013-12-09-a-comprehensive-dive-into-nodelists-arrays-converting-nodelists-and-understanding-the-dom.md

 }
 {% endhighlight %}

 And you're all done.
 It's a nice and simply process.
 I absolutely love this method, as it still keeps your original NodeList reference if you need it, for instance keeping a tab on your live NodeList collection.
 Please note though, using _document.querySelectorAll()_ returns a _static_ NodeList, not _live_, therefore it won't automatically update.
 However, _document.getElementsByTagName()_ will keep a live record, but getting elements by their tag name is slowly dying.
-I personally would've liked to have seen live Nodes in _querySelector_.
+I personally would've liked to have seen live Nodes in _querySelectorAll_.

 Moving swiftly forward, you'd be interested (maybe) to know that some performance/speed tests were done and the quickest method (apparently) of converting a NodeList to Array is: